Rare, COVID-Related Inflammatory Disease Affecting Children

 The standard treatment for Kawasaki disease involves intravenous immunoglobulin, a mixture of antibodies from blood donors.
 Aspirin and blood thinners may also decrease the risk of coronary artery problems after the inflammatory process has occurred.

-The same strategies are being used for children who experience similar symptoms from the new pediatric multi-system inflammatory disease associated with COVID-19, Owens says.
+The same strategies are being used for children who experience similar symptoms from the new multi-system inflammatory disease associated with COVID-19, Owens says.

 “With early and proper medical care, Kawasaki disease is treatable, and most children recover without serious problems,” Owens says.
 “But it is essential that we identify it early.
 We should consider the same approach for this new inflammatory condition related to COVID-19”.